Skip to content

 Note: models may take several minutes to be ready, particularly if the model weights are large.
 This is due to the time the system takes to 1) download the models from source and 2) distribute them to the memory of each device.
 This is an overhead that only happens once per deployment.

-Once the model is loaded, you can interact with it as you would with any other model via the LiteLLM API.
+Once the model status appears as Running, you can interact with it as you would with any other model via the LiteLLM API.

 What's next?